 In all seriousness, it’s pretty shocking to look back and consider how quickly social media has become ingrained in our lives.
 While there are some benefits (hello, birthday party ideas!), there’s one glaring drawback: we have countless standards by which to judge ourselves.

 The problem is that most of these standards come from well-meaning, but misguided people who aren’t applying the wisdom of God’s Word to their parenting.

 As Christians, we need to faithfully apply the Bible’s teachings to all areas of our lives even though they may run counter to pop culture.

 We’ve all probably believed the following myths at one point or another.
 If we’re not careful, they can end up leading us (and our kids) astray and becoming pitfalls in our parenting journey.

 Yes, children should have friends and learn how to get along well with others.
 But if our intention is for them to eventually grow into mature, responsible adults, they will be better served by spending time mainly with… adults.

-The church will take care of all the spiritual training they need
+“Church will take care of all their spiritual training.”